Zombie movies may be newer, but tales of the zombie are not.

-Tales of the zombie can be dated back to Haiti, in the 17th century when the colonizing French called it Saint-Domingue and kidnapped enslaved Africans to work the sugar plantations.
+Tales of the zombie can be dated back to Haiti, in the 17th century when the French called it Saint-Domingue and kidnapped and enslaved Africans to work the sugar plantations.
 Half of the kidnapped enslaved Africans were dead within a few years, which only led the French to steal more.
 Fast forward to now and a tale that rose from the horrible conditions of the enslaved has been whitewashed and essentially erased.

 The folklore of the zombie was brought into Haiti from the enslaved Africans.
 In West and South Africa, there are beliefs in zombie-like creatures called xidachane and maduxwane.
 The Xidachane myth came from when rail lines were being built and witch trains transported workers but delivered them as Xidachane, zombies to work as enslaved forever.

 In Haitian folklore, zombies were not these mindless beings that lived only to consume the flesh of others, they were beings condemned to work the plantations for eternity.
 The enslaved believed that death would free them back to Africa, but they could not take their own life, for if they did, they would become a soulless zombie, trapped forever as an undead body, and work the plantation as an undead being.
 They did not consume the flesh of others.

 It wasn’t until the Haitian revolution in 1804 that the folklore of the zombie was woven into voodoo religion.
 The myth evolved into the belief that zombies were living undead, reanimated by shamans and voodoo priests.
 Sorcerers, known as Bokor, were known to revive the dead, to do the Bokor’s tasks or labor.
 Haitians feared enslavement at the hands of a Bokor.